 Pointing a camera at a car and taking a picture is easy, but capturing its character, emphasising its nature is a skill.
 It’s the ability to identify that character and bring it to the fore that sets the best car photographers apart from a good one.
-Perhaps you are such a photographer or want to get there, then you need a good camera.
+Perhaps you are such a photographer or want to get there, then you need to purchase a suitable camera for car photography.

 A stationary car is easy enough to capture with anything, but capturing a moving car requires a fast camera with reliable AF and a good burst mode.
 Even for stationary vehicles, you’re going to want a camera with a large sensor and an excellent library of wide-angle lenses to choose from.
 With so many options now available, this isn’t an easy decision to make.